KermityOwen/SenseTimeDemos/README.md

 readme:
 -
 all mini demos made with openss framework for sensetime. the actual app with a full gui is in "openss_API_demos_gui_python" rest of them only have miniature simple guis

+license is LGPL because qt is LGPL so open source yay